blcxtranslations/blcx/_translated/chapter-0026.md

 At the same time, he collected his spiritual sense, and attached it to the spirit tool.
 After the golden rope left his palm, just as it was beginning to fall, it started to crookedly fly up, and even though it was not flying elegantly at all, instead looking like a drunk, but it has indeed been controlled by Lin Xuan.

-Lin Xuan's face showed a sliver of delight, but his mind did not fluctuate, and he continued to carefully exercise his spiritual sense, practicing manipulating the spirit tool.
+Lin Xuan's face showed a sliver of delight, but his mind did not fluctuate, and he continued to carefully exercise his spiritual sense, practising manipulating the spirit tool.

 ......